Bungay railway station: Facilities

-The station had an adjoining goods yard with (eventually) four sidings, a goods shed, a 30 cwt crane and end loading dock.
+The station had an adjoining goods yard with four sidings, a goods shed, a 30 cwt crane and end loading dock.
 Inward traffic consisted of house coal, household goods and construction materials whilst outwards the traffic was largely agricultural.

 Passenger Services

 The line was a rural line passing through sparsely populated areas.
 As a result, the train service was never particularly frequent.

 At opening there were four trains each way on a weekday with an additional service on Saturdays.

 Between 1910 and 1915 there were seven trains per day but the advent of World War 1 saw these cut back to six by 1917.
 Four of these worked through from Norwich, the other two from Tivetshall (the main line junction).

 Locomotives

 The line was lightly built and as a result lighter engines were employed on trains.

 Early services were in the hands of a 2-2-2T locomotive called Perseverance.

 Photographic evidence shows the following classes of engine worked through Bungay station.